jspinak/brobot/docs/docs/01-getting-started/core-concepts.md

 ## Benefits: Cleaner and Simpler Code

 By modeling the environment with states and transitions, the underlying framework handles the complex logic of navigation, state tracking, and error recovery.
-Once your state structure is created, moving to any state is often a single line of code, such as `stateTransitionsManagement.open(STATE_TO_OPEN);`.
+Once your state structure is created, moving to any state is often a single line of code, such as `stateNavigator.open(STATE_TO_OPEN);`.
 This allows you to concentrate on business logic rather than the complexities of dealing with an unpredictable GUI environment.